 Notice: Do not be alarmed if you notice your skin turning grey coloured whilst using the Kansa Wand.
 This is normal if you have toxins or excess acidity in the skin.
 The greyish colour can be easily removed afterwards with a damp cloth or some oil.

-Here is where you can obtain a good quality Kansa Wand.
+Obtain your good quality Kansa Wand.
 It also makes a perfect gift to friends or family members who are in the massage business or if you know they love taking care of their skin and beauty.

 Bring a healthy circulation and glow to your face.
-Get your Kansa Wand now.

 2. Jade Roller with Gua Sha

 Instagram trendy since 2018, the Jade roller is a hand held tool with a jade stone at one end or both ends.

 The Gua Sha is a flat stone with different curves to fit into areas of your face.

 Both the Jade Roller and the Gua Sha have been used in ancient Chinese Medicine and are much used for self-care in Asian countries today.
 In my opinion, the two should be used together as they have a very different function when you apply them on the face.